-Search Engine Optimization is one key marketing strategy where search engines reward you for publishing top quality contents.
+Search Engine Optimization is one key marketing strategy where search engines reward you for publishing top-quality content.

-Even before you employ social media marketing strategies, you’ll definitely need contents to promote.
+Even before you employ social media marketing strategies, you’ll definitely need content to promote.

 A common method for content marketing is to create an article on your website with the aim of then sharing the URL via other websites, Social Media networks and via email broadcast in order to draw traffic back into your website.

 Your content will serve as the bait which pulls people into your conversion machine (blog).
 If your blog has been optimized for conversions (i.e to get your target audience to take some other actions, e.g subscribe to your email list), then your content has served it’s purpose.